 Set Up an Identity Provider

-An Identity Provider (IdP) is a trusted online service or website that creates and maintains user identity information within a distributed network while also acting as a means of authentication for these users to access services.
+An Identity Provider (IdP) is a trusted online service or website that creates and maintains user identity information within a distributed network while also acting as a means of authentication for users to access services.
 This will allow users in your validated email domains to be authenticated for sign-on through your Identity Provider.
 Once you have set up an organization, the next step is to finalize the trust relationship between your company and LogMeIn to enable Enterprise Sign-In (SSO) for your users.

 If you have not already established an Identity Provider, you can set up one of the following: